 4) The casserole should ideally sit out for 10 minutes before cutting into it.

 5) If you prefer, you can mix the salsa with enchilada sauce instead of water like I did for this recipe.
 It will provide even zestier taste.
 Serve with Guacamole, Hot Sauce, Salsa, sour cream and tortilla chips and you have a main dish meal to rave over.

 Mexican Lasagna is one of the best Tex-Mex style casseroles we’ve ever eaten.

 Mexican Lasagna is filled with a Tex-Mex style beef sauce, then it’s layered with sour cream, cheese, olives, tomatoes and green onions for incredibly wonderful taste.

-We love Mexican Lasagna.
+We love this hearty beef entree.
 The flavors just work so well together.